Forestry operations at Great Plantation

 Great Plantation is a working woodland producing sustainable timber.
 We have recently completed forestry operations and are transporting the last of the timber.
 We will be back soon to reinstate tracks.

 What is happening?

-Sections of the wood where the trees have grown very dense will be thinned.
-By removing selected trees in these areas, we will give the remaining trees space to grow to their potential and let more light onto the forest floor.
+Sections of the wood where the trees have grown very dense have been thinned.
+By removing selected trees in these areas, we give the remaining trees space to grow to their potential and let more light onto the forest floor.
 Thinning improves the habitat for important ground flora and the wildlife it supports.

-This work will ultimately produce over 1500 tonnes of timber for local and national markets.
+This work has produced over 1500 tonnes of timber for local and national markets.
 The timber that we grow here is certified as being sustainably produced.

 Can I still visit Great Plantation?